fingltd/4mc/Readme.md

 ## Build

-* **Native:** 4mc command line tool and hadoop-4mc native library for JNI codecs Makefile is provided for unix/linux; also cmake can be used (still needs refinement for Windows).
+* **Native:** 4mc command line tool and hadoop-4mc native library for JNI codecs Makefile is provided for unix/linux/mac; also cmake can be used (best choice on Windows).

 * **Java:** hadoop-4mc library for hadoop can be built with maven, using provided pom.
 * **Java Native:** see above, make sure JAVA_HOME is set.